Guild Esports

+History

 Guild Esports was incorporated on 3 September 2019 under the name The Lords eSports PLC.
 The company launched publicly in 2020 and listed on the London Stock Exchange (LSE), raising £20 million in its IPO.

 In 2022, Guild signed a 10-year lease on a 9,831 sq ft facility in Shoreditch, London, which became their official HQ and training facility.

 In 2024, Guild joined the Esports World Cup’s Club Support Program, receiving a stipend to expand into multiple titles.
 That same year, Guild acquired Encore and a stake in Ginx TV, further expanding its media presence.

 In October 2024, Guild Esports was acquired by DCB Sports, a US-based sports group, transitioning from a publicly traded company to a private one.

+The company closed in August 2025 citing "financial challenges and the current economic climate" as the reasoning behind their decision.